smadi0x86/ExternalOverlayTemplate/README.md

 * - Get the data you need
 * - Render the data
 *
-* For a usermode cheat you would:
+* For a user-space cheat you would:
 * - Run your cheat
 * - Get the data you need
 * - Render the data